datascience-labs/GreenAccounter/README.md

 Tools and libraries used on Modules:

 Service Mesh
-- Istio: manage the communication between microservices
+- Manage the communication between microservices
-- Kiali: monitor and visualize the service mesh
+- Monitor and visualize the service mesh

 Remote Connection
-- SSH: integrate the management of multiple clouds
+- Integrate the management of multiple clouds

 Carbon Intensity
-- Electricity Maps: trace the worldwide carbon intensity
+- Trace the worldwide carbon intensity

 CI/CD Pipeline
-- Github, Git, Actions: protect the source code with a private repository & control the version & configure the automated workflow
+- Protect the source code with a private repository & control the version & configure the automated workflow
-- NCLOUD DevOps: build the pipeline using cloud service & manage the deployment process
+- Build the pipeline using cloud service & manage the deployment process

 Database
-- Firebase Service: save and synchronize a large amount of real-time data safely
+- Save and synchronize a large amount of real-time data safely

 Container Orchestration
-- Docker, Kubernetes: containerize the service to deploy and run independently
+- Containerize the service to deploy and run independently

 Monitoring
-- JAEGER: trace the flow of service demand
+- Trace the flow of service demand
-- Grafana: monitor system performance
+- Monitor system performance
-- Glances: manage the overall server status
+- Manage the overall server status

 Dashboard Configuration
-- React, JS, HTML, CSS: build an interactive dashboard
+- Build an interactive dashboard

 Data Processing
-- Pandas, Numpy: analyze & calculate the data
+- Analyze & calculate the data
-- Psutil, Dataprep: monitor the system performance & preprocess the data
+- Monitor the system performance & preprocess the data

 ---